 Words: Calvin Chan

-So what upgrades does the STO have over the already impressive Performante?
-Well, much of the powertrain actually remains the same.
-That means the naturally aspirated V10 continues to produce 640 hp but with slightly less torque at 417 lb-ft, all fed through a 7-speed dual-clutch automatic transmission.
-Like the Huracán EVO RWD we recently tested, the STO is also rear-wheel drive only, and 0-100 km/h comes in an unbelievably quick 3.0 seconds.
+That said, the STO is not a particularly complex vehicle, certainly not in the same light as the hybrid Ferrari 296 GTB or the McLaren Artura.
+It uses the same basic building blocks from the Huracán Performante and builds on that equation, amplifying it in every mathematical way possible.
+That means the naturally aspirated 5.2-litre V10 continues to produce 640 hp but with slightly less torque at 417 lb-ft, all fed through a 7-speed dual-clutch automatic transmission.
+Like the Huracán EVO RWD we recently tested, the STO is also rear-wheel drive only, though 0-100 km/h still comes in an unbelievably quick 3.0 seconds.
 Top speed?
 310 km/h.

 Model: 2021 Lamborghini Huracán STO